benpaddlejones/Raspberry_HDMI_Tester/docs/BUILDING.md

 # Building the Raspberry Pi HDMI Tester Image

-This guide walks you through building the Raspberry Pi HDMI Tester image using GitHub Codespaces.
+This guide walks you through building the Raspberry Pi HDMI Tester image using **GitHub Codespaces**.

 ## Prerequisites